6a. Unit Leadership and Authority

 The Division of Education is the unit responsible for all educator preparation programs at Thomas University.
 The Division of Education has the authority to oversee all teacher education licensure programs, with input and advice from its internal and external committees.
-The unit provides leadership for all educator preparation programs, including coordination of accreditation and state program approval activities and oversight of curriculum and policies.
+The Unit provides leadership for all educator preparation programs, including coordination of accreditation and state program approval activities and oversight of curriculum and policies.
 The Division of Education chair reports directly to the Provost and Vice President for Academic Affairs.
 The Education faculty members are under the leadership of the Division of Education Chairperson.
-The chair of the Division of Education is the unit head and is assisted by the full-time Field Experience and Assessment Coordinator and a full-time administrative assistant dedicated to the division.
-The chair oversees the development and direction of the university’s educator preparation programs.
+The Chair of the Division of Education is the Unit head and is assisted by the Coordinator of Assessment and Accreditation, the Coordinator of Placements and Partnerships, and a full-time administrative assistant.
+The Chair oversees the development and direction of the University’s educator preparation programs.

-The Faculty Council meets monthly and is comprised of all faculty members with a 100% assignment in the Division.
-The Faculty Council is responsible for policy decisions that impact faculty (assignment of responsibilities, faculty development) and other policies that affect the entire division.
 An additional priority of Faculty Council is to discuss candidate progress and to analyze data and make decisions regarding program improvement.
 Data-driven decisions and research-based practices are the foundation for our program enhancements and improvements.
 Additionally, Faculty Council hears and makes decisions regarding all teacher candidate petitions and appeals.
-The division chair is responsible for scheduling faculty meetings, establishing the agenda, conducting the meetings, making the arrangements for meeting minutes, and distributing the minutes of the meetings.
+The Division Chair is responsible for scheduling faculty meetings, establishing the agenda, conducting the meetings, making the arrangements for meeting minutes, and distributing the minutes of the meetings.

 6a.2.
 Describe the unit's proposed recruiting and admissions policies.
 Describe how the unit will ensure that they are clearly and consistently described in publications and catalogues.